smeda2205/java-best-practices/src/item5/README.md

 In addition, it is also possible to reuse mutable object if you know they wont be modified.
 Here is a slightly more subtle and much more common example of what not to do.
 It involves in mutable Date objects that are never modified once their values have been computed.
-Here is an example of [`isBabeBoomer`]() which tells whether a person is baby boomer, in other words whether baby was born between 1946 and 1964.
+Here is an example of [`isBabeBoomer`](https://github.com/farruhx/java-best-practices/tree/master/src/item5/babeboomer) which tells whether a person is baby boomer, in other words whether baby was born between 1946 and 1964.

+The isBabyBoomer method unnecessarily created new Calendar, TimeZone, and two Date Instances each time is invoked.
+The [second version](https://github.com/farruhx/java-best-practices/tree/master/src/item5/babeboomer/ImprovedPerson) is much improved and avoids this inefficiency with a static initializer